SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/SCommittee.md

 Responsibilities of the SC
 --------------------------

-1. To appoint the conference General Chair and Program Chair, after approval by the EC Vice-Chair.
+1. To appoint the conference General Chair and Program Chair.
+    The conference General Chair, Program Chair, and program committee members must be approved by the Vice Chair of SIGPLAN.
+    Conference leaders and program committee members may be removed in exceptional circumstances by the SIGPLAN EC or the conference SC.
     <!-- BCP: Here we say that the GC does need to be approved by the EC. -->
     <!-- AF: the problem? -->
     <!-- BCP: That we are not consistent about whether we insist on this. -->